amwaleh/checkpoints/checkpoint1/README.md

 	This will create an Object with 1 space per room and will load rooms from the 'room.txt' file

-or
+or  pass the required parameters

 	class = Space(3, 'mountain', 2)

-This will create Object with 2 rooms prefixed with the Room_Param e.h Mountain 1 and mountain 2 as the room Name
+This will create Object with 2 rooms prefixed with the Room_Param e.g 'Mountain 1' and 'mountain 2' as the room Name